randomjohn/idswr/idswr_pres.Rmd.md

 - [David Langer](http://www.youtube.com/watch?v=32o0DnuRjfg) - David Langer is an IT professional from Microsoft, and has a 5 part series
 - [Johns Hopkins data science program](https://www.coursera.org/specializations/jhu-data-science) - Good if you have some cash and want a high quality introduction to data science with R and best practices

+- there's a lot more on YouTube and in data science specializations on Coursera, edX, etc.